the1lab/1lab/src/Cat/Displayed/Cocartesian.lagda.md

 **cocartesian map**.
 Fix a map $a \to b$ in $\ca{B}$, objects $a'$ and $b'$ displayed over $a$ and $b$ resp., and a map $f' : a' \to_f b'$ over $f$.
-We say that $f'$ is **cocartesian** if it has the shape of a "pushout diagram", in contrast to the cartesian maps "pullback diagrams".
+We say that $f'$ is **cocartesian** if it has the shape of a "pushout diagram", in contrast to the "pullback diagrams" shape associated with cartesian maps.

 ~~~{.quiver}
 \[\begin{tikzcd}